org-arl/unet-blog/_posts/2020-12-06-converting-your-laptop-to-a-janus-modem-using-unetaudio.md

 Imagine you are developing an application for an underwater use case such as messaging or file transfer and you intend to eventually deploy the app on a network of [JANUS](http://www.januswiki.com/) compliant modems in the field.
 Or you may be developing a new routing protocol that is intended to work on a network of JANUS compliant modems.
 Or you might be a university Professor designing an exercise for your students to learn about underwater communications and networking.

-Along with developing the app or the protocol, a common step is to simulate its performance using simulators like UnetSim.
+Along with developing the app or the protocol, a common step is to simulate its performance using simulators like [UnetSim](https://unetstack.net/handbook/unet-handbook_getting_started.html#_setting_up_a_simple_simulated_network).
 However, before deploying the app on actual modems and going to the field for testing, you want to make sure it works on actual devices as intended.
 If you are in a classroom, having a hardware component that can actually transmit and receive the frames would be extremely useful.
-This is where [Unet audio](https://unetstack.net/) comes handy.
+This is where [Unet audio](https://unetstack.net/) comes in handy.

 ## What is Unet audio?